 What is it?

 School Council gives children the opportunity to share their ideas about our school and how they think the environment can become a better place.
-Also, they discuss what ideas they have for fund raising, fancy dress, school discos and loads more.
-Mrs Johnston (the Leader) arranges meetings to normally take place on a Tuesday assembly time, these will happen throughout the year and certainly more than once every half term.
-Each school council member has a school council folder that includes a book which members can record all their classes' ideas, times and dates of the next meeting and also any point they would like to bring up in a meeting.
+They also discuss any ideas they have for fund raising, fancy dress and ways to support the community.
+Miss Russell (council lead) arranges a number of meetings to take place throughout the year .
+Each school council member has a school council book to record all of their classes' ideas, times and dates of the next meeting and also any points they would like to raise in the next meeting.

 In school council we all wear badges; which are yellow and bright.
 These help children to recognise who we are.

 Who is involved?

 Each class has 2 school councillors; these then represent all of the classes in the school.
 Our council captains are shown above.

 - To get involved with other campus school councils

 - To liaise with areas in our community and to organise community action days

 - To develop ideas for behaviour and respect for the environment in our school

 - To continue to work with Four Greens Community Trust